samirnarain/data-science/project/readme.md

 ### Data Preparation

-### Star schema
+##### Star schema
+The data was diveded into four tables - Time, Operation, Patient and hospital.
+The time table was our fact table and it contained the actual time and the time differences(from predicted models and planned times) - the two main variables we were looking at.
+The patient table contained all the charecteristics of the patient, like age, gender, BMI, EUROScore etc. We created the operation table to separate the operations for the patient.

 ### Data Mining

 ### Conclusion
-The reultant R2 is not enough ro predict accurately.
+The reultant R2 is not enough to predict accurately.
 Though there is an improvement in the predicted values, there is further study required to build an accrate predictive model.

 ### Discussion
+Have a patient id to link the operation to patient.
+There can be cases in the data where the same patient undergoes multiple operations and in the current dataset there is no way to link them.

 ### Related research